-The undersigned hereby constitutes and appoints GARY W. ROLLINS and R. RANDALL ROLLINS, and each of them, jointly and severally, proxies, with full power of substitution, to vote all shares of Common Stock which the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held on April 28, 2009, at 12:30 P.M. at 2170 Piedmont Road, N.E., Atlanta, Georgia, or any adjournment thereof.
+The undersigned hereby appoints Gary W. Rollins and R. Randall Rollins, and each of them, with full power of substitution and power to act alone, as proxies to vote all the shares of Common Stock which the undersigned would be entitled to vote if personally present and acting at the Annual Meeting of Stockholders of Rollins, Inc., to be held on April 27, 2010, at 12:30 p.m., at 2170 Piedmont Road, N.E., Atlanta, Georgia 30324, and at any adjournments or postponements thereof, as follows: